mredenti/gpu-computing-school/KOKKOS/matVecMul/index.md

-This exercise asks you to investigate of the performance of matrix-vector multiplication
+This exercise asks you to investigate of the performance of matrix-vector multiplication.
-$$
-    y = Ax, \text{where} A \in \mathbb{R}^{N \times M}
-$$

 More precisely, you will witness how performance varies with the shape of the matrix while keeping the overall size fixed.

 ???+ note "Step 0: Navigate to the `matVecMul` directory"